radocodes/SVG-Sprite-Splitter/README.md

 - This app is Freeware

 ### Summary and Documentation:
 Every version of this application is cross platform and self contained application.
-That means it don't depends of any frameworks (for example .net framwork (core) ).
+That means it doesn't depend of any frameworks (for example .net framwork (core) ).
-You just need to download the app and to run 'ConsoleApp' execution file in yours console (terminal) and to follow the instructions there.
+You just need to download the app and to run 'ConsoleApp' execution file in your console (terminal) and to follow the instructions there.
 NOTE:
 The download file is packed in .7z (7 Zip, RAR) format.
 If you don't have such tool to unpack it, you can download and use some.
 For example 7-zip (free) or WinRar, WinZip and others.
 Link for download 7-Zip (official site) (freeware)